ENT · Vestibular Schwannoma

 Diagnosis

 The MRI with gadolinium contrast is the diagnostic test of choice to identify small intracanalicular lesions.
-Audiometry typically reveals a high-frequency sensorineural hearing loss and poor speech discrimination scores.
-Avoid CT scans as they lack the sensitivity to detect small tumors in the internal auditory canal.
+Audiometry is the initial screening tool, typically showing a high-frequency sensorineural hearing loss and poor speech discrimination.

 Treatment

-Management options include observation, stereotactic radiosurgery (e.g., Gamma Knife), or microsurgical resection.
-Observation is reserved for small, asymptomatic tumors in elderly patients.
+Management options include observation (serial MRI), stereotactic radiotherapy, or microsurgical resection.
 Facial nerve injury is the most feared complication of surgical excision.
+Observation is often reserved for elderly patients or those with small, asymptomatic tumors.

 Prognosis